ostis-ai/sc-machine/docs/python/python.md

 floatValue = content.AsFloat()
 ```

+---

+- `GetType` - return type of content.
+There are possible values: `ScLinkContent.String`, `ScLinkContent.Int`, `ScLinkContent.Float`

 ## ScTemplateGenParams

 This class accumulate parameters for a template generation.
 There are methods of this class: